lindiatjuatja/lindiatjuatja.github.io/_news/announcement_2024-5-1.md

 inline: true
 ---

 Check out our paper ["Do LLMs exhibit human-like response biases?
-A case study in survey design"](https://arxiv.org/abs/2311.04076), soon to appear in TACL!
+A case study in survey design"](https://arxiv.org/abs/2311.04076), to appear in TACL!